hanno-meister/synalinks/docs/index.md

     asyncio.run(main())
 ```

-## Getting summary of your program
+## Getting a summary of your program

 To print a tabular summary of your program: